Atopic Dermatitis & Probiotic Use

 Probiotic therapy with Lactobacillus has been studied for the treatment of atopic dermatitis.
 The evidence showed and has proven to be of limited benefit

-Probiotic, Prebiotic, and Postbiotic supplements seem to have a beneficial effect on Atopic Dermatitis.
-Specifically, Atopic Dermatitis and biotic use in the prevention.
-Be cautioned however, evidence to support the supplementation of the diet with probiotics for the management of Atopic Dermatitis is not enough.
+Probiotic, Prebiotic, and Postbiotics supplements seem to have a beneficial effect on Atopic Dermatitis and its prevention.
+Be cautioned, however, evidence to support dietary supplementation of the diet with probiotics for managing Atopic Dermatitis is insufficient.

 A 2009 meta-analysis of 12 randomized trials including 781 participants found that probiotics were not more effective than placebo in reducing eczema symptoms and sleep disturbance.